 As time passed and research continued, other artworks came into view that shared characteristics either with the Beardsleys or with the four other paintings that Nina Little first identified.
 But the attributes used to evaluate newer arrivals were broad, especially those related to infelicities of volume and space that are common in folk art.
 Connecticut painters were naturally influenced by the same constellation of nearby peers whose works they had access to for study and emulation, and they portray sitters in the fashion of clothing and hairstyle of their shared moment.These cannot be the basis for attribution.

-Because no other painting currently attributed to the Beardsley Limner approaches the Beardsley portraits in quality, complexity, or significance, the artist’s identification with the paintings remains critical, i.e. anything attributed to the artist must connect with the project that produced these two paintings.
+Because no other painting currently attributed to the Beardsley Limner approaches the Beardsley portraits in quality, complexity, or significance, the artist’s identification with the paintings remains critical—anything attributed to the artist must connect with the project that produced these two paintings.
 Frank’s research has unveiled layers of intellectual and religious character that visual description—three-quarter pose, almond-shaped eyes, and so forth—does not capture.
-The artist of other works, if the same person, must share the Beardsley portraits’ intelligence and worldview as well as the artist’s habitual practices.
+If made by the same person, other works must share the Beardsley portraits’ intelligence and worldview and demonstrate the Beardsley Limner’s habitual practices.

-Comparison of Elizabeth Beardsley portrait with the portrait of Harmony Child Wight (Fig. 5), for example, offers a starting point for a different order of discussion around attribution.
-The translucency of Harmony Wight’s collar and the fringe of her bonnet, as well as the treatment of the movement and wisp-like ends of her hair resonate with Elizabeth Beardsley’s portrait.
+Comparison of Elizabeth Beardsley’s portrait with the portrait of Harmony Child Wight (Fig. 6), for example, offers a starting point for a different order of discussion around attribution.
+The translucency of Wight’s collar and the fringe of her bonnet as well as the treatment of the movement and wisp-like ends of her hair resonate with Elizabeth’s portrait.
 Likewise, the angled curtain behind Wight, which reveals the distant landscape and parallels the front edge of the bonnet that exposes her face, creates an analogy of the portrait as a window into the sitter’s character.
-The style of the two paintings is not identical, as Harmony Wight’s is more freely painted and suggestive in its characterization of the sitter, but they share the attributes that Little and Schloss—who first attributed the Wight portrait—acknowledged, as well as a degree of metaphorical imagination not found in many of the works attributed to the Beardsley Limner.
+The style of the two paintings is not identical, as Wight’s is more freely painted and suggestive in its characterization of the sitter, but they share the attributes that Little and Schloss—who first attributed the Wight portrait—acknowledged, as well as a degree of metaphorical imagination not found in many of the works attributed to the Beardsley Limner.

-The Beardsley portraits involve aspects that define expectations for other works securely sharing their attribution.
+Aspects of the Beardsley portraits define the criteria for other works securely sharing their attribution.
 Other works should not be associated with the artist’s aesthetic and stylistic practices without conditional phrasing.
 Tightening the frame around the artist’s central practice enables meaningful consideration of variation between sitters and over time.
 Rather than a spiraling dilution of identity, the process becomes more deliberate, conscious, and purposeful when the core group of works remains clear.
-Placed at the center, the Beardsley portraits find more interest and relevance than among the works marginally attributed to the artist.
+Placed at the center, the Beardsley portraits find more interest and relevance than they do in relation to works marginally attributed to the artist.

-In these terms, the Beardsley portraits share more in character and aspiration with the work of Ralph Earl, especially his early portrait of Roger Sherman (Fig. 6) from around 1775, also painted in New Haven, where Sherman lived and served as both treasurer of Yale and representative to the Continental Congress.
+By these criteria, the Beardsley portraits share more in character and aspiration with the paintings of Earl, especially his early portrait of Roger Sherman (Fig. 7), from around 1775, also painted in New Haven, where Sherman lived and served both as treasurer of Yale and as a representative to the Continental Congress.
 Sherman’s dour character is remarkably encapsulated by this idiosyncratic portrait, which the neighboring Beardsleys and the artist who painted them must have known.
-The severity of Earl’s portrait—his focus on facial expression, limited palette, and striking sense of likeness, including the awkward peculiarities of the seated figure’s arrangement in space—connect with the portrait of Hezekiah Beardsley in particular.
+The severity of Earl’s portrait—his focus on facial expression, limited palette, and striking sense of likeness, including the awkward peculiarities of the seated figure’s arrangement in space—connect with the portrait of Hezekiah in particular.
 The Sherman portrait is Beardsley’s neighbor in every sense, down to his green Windsor chair.
-Likewise, there are useful echoes of the portrait of Elizabeth Beardsley in Connecticut artist Winthrop Chandler’s striking contemporary portrait of Anna Paine Chandler (Fig. 7), the artist’s sister-in-law, from around 1780.
-The painting’s crisp, austere representation of Anna Chandler’s face resembles Elizabeth Beardsley’s in essential ways, both in their insistent clarity of likeness and their balance with the decorative flourishes in their surrounding space, though Elizabeth Beardsley preserves a symmetry with the interior in which her husband appears, while Anna Chandler’s drapes have a life of their own.
+Likewise, there are revealing echoes of the portrait of Elizabeth in Connecticut artist Winthrop Chandler’s striking contemporary portrait of Anna Paine Chandler (Fig. 8), the artist’s sister-in-law, from around 1780.
+The painting’s crisp, austere representation of Chandler’s face resembles Elizabeth’s in essential ways, both in their insistent clarity of likeness and their balance with the decorative flourishes in their surrounding space.
+However, Elizabeth preserves a symmetry with the interior in which her husband appears, while Chandler’s drapes have a life of their own.
 These comparisons to works by other artists benefit understanding of the Beardsley portraits more than comparison to the paintings less securely attached to the same artist.

 As the basis of study of the Beardsleys has changed over time, new questions have also arisen.
-Of particular note today, in a global marketplace, are Hezekiah’s advertisements in local newspapers soliciting animal furs during the same period in the late 1780s when he also advertised the newest medicines and drugs for sale from London and Amsterdam.Why was a New Haven doctor looking for pelts?
-Was has he bartering abroad for his inventory of new medicines with furs brought down the Quinnipiac River?
-The trade places him, and the landscape outside his window, in an Atlantic marketplace of goods and people in the port of New Haven.
-In addition to the clothes and furnishings visible in the Beardsley portraits, the posthumous inventory of their home enumerates every aspect of their material experience and invites study of their experience of the Atlantic market in combination with Hezekiah Beardsley’s business interests.
+Of particular note today, in an era of global commerce, are Hezekiah’s advertisements in local newspapers soliciting animal furs during the same period, the late 1780s, when he also advertised the newest medicines and drugs for sale from London and Amsterdam.Why was a New Haven doctor looking for pelts?
+Was he bartering abroad for his inventory of new medicines with furs brought down the Quinnipiac River?
+The trade places him, and the landscape outside his window, in an Atlantic marketplace of goods and people through the port of New Haven.
+In addition to the clothes and furnishings visible in the Beardsley portraits, the posthumous inventory of their home enumerates every aspect of their material experience, inviting study of their place in the Atlantic market in combination with Hezekiah’s business interests.
 Despite being known for decades, the Beardsley portraits offer continued promise to open our understanding of their world ever wider.